How to get someone out of jail in Austin:

 Hays And Williamson County Jail Release

 Why can’t I just get a bail bond?
 Bail bondsmen generally charge a fee of around 10%-20% of the bond amount, which is only to secure jail release.
 Once out of jail, the arrested person must still hire a criminal attorney for the charge.
 In many other counties, such as Williamson County, Hays County and Bastrop County, bail bondsmen are the only ones authorized to arrange for jail release.
-If your friend or loved one was arrested in Williamson, Hays, Bastrop, Caldwell, Blanco, Burnet, or some other county, we are still be able to assist you in securing their release or finding bondsmen to get your person out of jail.
+If your friend or loved one was arrested in Williamson, Hays, Bastrop, Caldwell, Blanco, Burnet, or some other county, Law Maverick is still able to assist you in securing their release or finding bondsmen to get your person out of jail.

 - Hays, Williamson or other County Arrests

 - In Williamson and Hays County your options are a little limited when it comes to securing the release of a person arrested.
 For the most part you’ll have to hire a bail bondsman to get someone out.
 Judges in Williamson and Hays County grant PR bonds in VERY limited situations.
 If it’s the middle of the night you can still hire an attorney to waive the magistration procedure but you’ll still have to hire a bail bondsman to post bond.

 - Hiring an attorney to get someone out of jail can definitely speed things up.
 Outside of Travis County you’ll probably have to hire a bail bondsman.
 If you have any questions don’t hesitate to call Brian at 512-294-1924.
 Our phones are answered 24-hours a day.

 - If the arrest was not in Travis County, contact the sheriff’s office in the county where the person was arrested to get jail release information.
 Then call our office to see if Brian can assist you in getting the person released ourselves or with a local bail bond agency.